metapolator/project_zero/README.md

 commonly useful CPS for different tasks as well as to explore the possibilities of Metapolator as a tool e.g. to do metapolation and/or interpolation.

-The project is under heavy development.
+The project was under heavy development from October 2014 to March 2015

 ## Dependencies